rleonard21/hotwire-lite/readme.md

 ## Calibration
 ### Calibration Interface
 The circuit can be calibrated over UART using a very basic, lightweight interface.
+The user just needs to send a three character command over the UART interface, which currently runs at 500k buad.

 ```
 C00-C99: calibrate the voltage divider to account for resistor tolerance.
 C50 is for ideal resistors.